ghoshricha/meme-and-poster/README.md

 ---

-## 🧠 How It Works
+### ⚙️ How It Works

--Enter a topic and select a tone (Funny, Sarcastic, Motivational).
+- **User Input:** Enter a topic, select a tone (Funny, Sarcastic, Motivational), and choose the mode (meme or poster).
--Choose mode: Meme or Poster.
--Click Generate.
--FastAPI backend generates a caption using Falcon RW-1B.
--Pillow renders the caption onto a new image (or template).
+- **Caption Generation:** The backend uses a transformer model (`tiiuae/falcon-rw-1b`) to generate a short, context-aware caption based on your input.
+- **Image Creation:**
+  - A new image is created with a dark background by default.
+  - The caption is drawn on the image using a font (defaults to `arial.ttf` if available).
+  - Text wrapping ensures the caption fits nicely on the image.
+- **Output:** The generated image is saved in the `outputs/` folder.
--Streamlit displays the generated caption and image.
+- **Display:** The Streamlit frontend displays the generated caption and the meme/poster image.

----
+---.

-## 💡 Future Improvements
+### 💡 Future Improvements

--Add more stylish fonts and animated meme templates.
+- Add more stylish fonts and animated meme templates.
--Improve caption creativity and humor with advanced instruction-tuned models.
+- Improve caption creativity and humor with advanced instruction-tuned models.
--Support user-uploaded backgrounds and multiple image sizes.
+- Support user-uploaded backgrounds and multiple image sizes.
--Implement multi-line captions with dynamic sizing.
+- Implement multi-line captions with dynamic sizing.

 ---